Mercedes Page

 News and media

-Mercedes Page is a Fellow with the Schmidt Futures International Strategy Forum (Asia).
+Mercedes Page is a former senior fellow at the Australian Strategic Policy Institute and a former Fellow with the Schmidt Futures International Strategy Forum.
 She previously worked for the Australian Department of Foreign Affairs and Trade, where she held a number of roles.
-Prior to DFAT, she worked for the Australian Strategic Policy Institute, was a non-resident WSD-Handa Fellow at the Pacific Forum and worked in the Australian defence industry.
 She is the founder and former CEO of Young Australians in International Affairs.

 Australia names and shames in its fight against foreign interference